Izzlyb/UM_FinTech_Project_2_G2/project_2_proposal.md

 # Develop an application to perform finance management : Graham

-It will implement Algorithmic trading, machine learning and visualization and portfolio management and evaluation.
+This app will implement Algorithmic trading, machine learning and visualization and portfolio management and evaluation.

 We would be using the following libraries, these would be the